Category Archives: Battenberg Royals

 The ten royal bridesmaids were dressed in high-necked white dresses with flounced skirts and carried bouquets of stephanotis.

 Princess Beatrice’s wedding dress was made of white satin, trimmed with orange blossoms, white heather, myrtle, and lace.
-There was lace on the pointed neckline, and on the sleeves.
+There was lace on the pointed neckline and on the sleeves.
 Princess Beatrice loved lace and became an expert on lace.
-Knowing this, Queen Victoria allowed Princess Beatrice to wear the precious Honiton lace veil that she had worn on her wedding day.
-Beatrice was the only one of her daughters to be given the opportunity to wear it.
+Knowing this, Queen Victoria allowed Princess Beatrice to wear the precious Honiton lace veil she had worn on her wedding day.
+Beatrice was the only one of her daughters to wear the veil.
 Atop her head, Beatrice wore an orange blossom wreath and a diamond circlet with diamond stars, a wedding gift from her mother.

 The Wedding